oskariorg/oskariorg.github.io/_posts/2020-06-17-StatisticsFinland.md

 As statistical data, the service includes population data by municipality-based statistical areas and statistical grids (1 km x 1 km and 5 km x 5 km).
 All map layers can be found as both WFS and WMS web services.

-In the map service, it is possible also to make statistical thematic maps.
-The data behind is the Municipal Key Figures service data.
+In the map service, it is also possible to make statistical thematic maps.
+The available statistical data behind is the Municipal Key Figures service data used via PX-Web API.
 In addition to thematic maps, it is also possible to view data as time series.
 The service also has a Download Basket function, which allows you to download geospatial data sets for yourself.

 # Enthusiasm towards open source and joint development